Programs and activities that receive Federal financial assistance from the United States Department of Education (ED) are covered by Title VI.

 Programs and activities that receive ED funds must operate in a non-discriminatory manner.
 These may include, but are not limited to: admissions, recruitment, financial aid, academic programs, student treatment and services, counseling and guidance, discipline, classroom assignment, grading, vocational education, recreation, physical education, athletics, housing and employment, if it affects those who are intended to benefit from the Federal funds.
 Also, a recipient may not retaliate against any person because he or she opposed an unlawful educational practice or policy, or made charges, testified or participated in any complaint action under Title VI.
 For a recipient to retaliate in any way is considered a violation of Title VI.
 The ED Title VI regulations (Volume 34, Code of Federal Regulations, Part 100) provide a detailed discussion of discrimination prohibited by Title VI.

-The Office of Equal Opportunity and Affirmative Action (EO/AA)
+The Office of Equity, Access and Inclusion

 In order to maintain compliance with Federal Regulations all new employees are required to complete mandatory training on Title VI as well as annual refresher training.
 Each employee is enrolled in the training upon hire and requested to complete it within the first 90 days of employment.